For Students & Educators

 Commonly known as “piracy,” music theft affects an enormous cast of industry players working behind the scenes to bring music to you.
-Songwriters, recording artists, audio engineers, computer technicians, talent scouts, marketing specialists, producers, publishers and countless others are all affected by piracy.
+Songwriters, recording artists, audio engineers, computer technicians, talent scouts, marketing specialists, producers, publishers, and countless others are affected by piracy.
 Piracy also undermines the future of music by depriving the industry of the resources it needs to find and develop new talent and drains millions of dollars in tax revenue from communities across the United States.

 We will continue to invest time and resources in pursuing the illegal services that facilitate and encourage theft.

 Devices and technology are not the problem.
 It’s when people use technology to break the law that we take issue.

 Again and again, we have embraced the technological advances that have allowed millions upon millions of people around the world to enjoy the music we create.
 We want fans to enjoy the devices that make it easier for them to listen to music, as long as it is in a way that is responsible, respectful, and within the law.